 For example, you find a black intruder in a kitchen.
 No one screams "Yow!
 Arthropod!"
-It cannot be considered as the basic level.

 However, one would say "Oops!
-Bugs!", or "Terrible roach!"
-Both terms can be considered as the basic level.
+Bugs!", while another would say "Terrible roach!"
+Both of them can be considered as the basic level.

-Users may select the different level of the specificity, and different tags can be used to attribute the same aspect of the page.
+Users may select the different level of the specificity, and different tags can be assigned to the same page.

-Inconsistent Tags synonymous word multiple words having the same meaning Example: television = TV the same item may be referred by different tags] Semantics of tags or the criteria of the tag selection differs for each user Tags that are appropriate for a user may not be appropriate for another user 13
+Inconsistent Tags synonymous word multiple words having the same meaning Example: television TV the same item may be referred by different tags] Semantics of tags or the criteria of the tag selection differs for each user Tags that are appropriate for a user may not be appropriate for another user 13

-The final cause is a synonymous word.
+The final cause is synonymous words.
 Synonymy refers that the multiple words having the same meaning.
 For example, television and TV.
 In this case, the same item may be referred by different tags.